moorepants/dissertation/eom.rst

 Motion constraints reduce the dimensions of the locally achievable configuration space from nine to three.
-The first four constraints are introduced to enforce the pure rolling, no side-slip, contact of the knife-edge wheels with the ground plane and are non-holonomic.
+The first four constraints are introduced to enforce the pure rolling, no side-slip, contact of the knife-edge wheels with the ground plane and are nonholonomic.
 This sets the components of velocity of the contact points on the wheels in the :math:`\hat{a}_1` and :math:`\hat{a}_2` directions equal to zero, producing the following relationships